zira-dev/docs/_docs/data-sources/data-table.md

 clicking on specific row and then selecting the "trash" button will mark the line in red, after clicking the save button the line we be deleted.
 {% include image.html noBorder="true" img="dataTableDelete.png" lightbox="true" alt="data-table delete" caption="data-table edit" %}

-insertion of a new entry is done by clicking "Add Reading", it is explained in more details here
+insertion of a new entry is done by clicking "Add Reading", it is explained in more details -> [here](../forms/#fill-a-form)